ocornut/imgui/examples/README.txt

 Building:
   Unfortunately in 2020 it is still tedious to create and maintain portable build files using external libraries (the kind we're using here to create a window and render 3D triangles) without relying on third party software.
-For most examples here I choose to provide:
+For most examples here we choose to provide:
    - Makefiles for Linux/OSX
    - Batch files for Visual Studio 2008+
-   - A .sln project file for Visual Studio 2010+
+   - A .sln project file for Visual Studio 2012+
    - Xcode project files for the Apple examples
-  Please let me know if they don't work with your setup!
+  Please let us know if they don't work with your setup!
   You can probably just import the imgui_impl_xxx.cpp/.h files into your own codebase or compile those directly with a command-line compiler.